Iva May Abbey

 Elijah Green Mayfield and Mary Doretta Pauls were married November 5, 1876, in Richland Co., WI.

-Cyrus Lawrence Mayfield was born August 12, 1877, in Orion Twp., Richland Co., WI.
+Cyrus Lawrence Mayfield was born August 12, 1877, in the Town of Orion, Richland Co., WI.

 The Wisconsin State Journal, Madison, Dane Co., WI, Sunday, January 15, 1956